Cultural, social, and fashion trends have influenced the evolution of wedding dresses. From

 Embellishments like gold thread, beads, and jewels were used to add opulence to the

-2. Medieval Era: During the Middle Ages, wedding dresses varied based on social class and
+dresses of wealthy brides. - Medieval Era: During the Middle Ages, wedding dresses varied based on social class and

 region.
 Royalty and nobility often wore lavish gowns made from expensive fabrics like